google-deepmind/rlax/README.md

 ## Usage

+See `examples/` for an example of using some of the functions in RLax to implement a few simple reinforcement learning agents.
+Rlax is agnostic to the specific framework you use to train agents or run environments (e.g. we include both agents running on BSuite and the OpenAI Gym):

-See `examples/catch.py` for an example of using some of the functions in RLax to implement a Q-learning agent capable of learning to play Catch (a common unit-test for agent learning in the reinforcement learning literature).
+* `examples/online_q_learning` shows a simple online Q-learning agent capable of learning to play BSuite's version of the Catch environment (a common unit-test for agent learning in the reinforcement learning literature).

+* `examples/simple_dqn` shows a DQN agent (double Q-learning with experience replay and target network switching) capable of learning to play OpenAI Gym's version of CartPole (another common unit-test domain for agent learning).

 Other examples of JAX reinforcement learning agents using `rlax` can be found in [bsuite](`https://github.com/deepmind/bsuite/tree/master/bsuite/baselines`).